Introduction

 Balloon Navigator can receive NMEA data through serial ports.
 It’s the most common way of connecting GPS receivers to computers.

 When you connect your GPS to computer, first, you have to select correct serial port where your receiver sends data by clicking Select External GPS Serial Port.
-Then, make sure connection settings are proper.
+Then, make sure connection settings are set properly.
 Default values should work with most receivers on the market.
 Your GPS manual should provide you with connection details, too.

 GPS Simulator